-A delicious recipe for tofu scramble stir fry that helps you cook lunch or dinner in a breeze!
-Use this basic recipe to make tofu fried rice, noodles or simply add more vegetables and sauce to eat with plain boiled rice.
+A delicious recipe for spicy chili garlic tofu with vegetables that helps you cook lunch or dinner in a breeze!
+Use this Asian tofu scramble to make vegan tofu dinners like fried rice or noodles or simply add more vegetables and sauce to eat with plain boiled rice.
 (Instructions included)

 About the recipe